Strikeskids/WebFootprinting-Georgetown/README.md

 is bound using a different IP address.
 To change this, open `NetworkAddresses` and change the `bindSocket(Socket)` method.
 Then recompile the jar files with `buildagent.sh`

+### Explanation
+Java provides methods for getting information about classes and redefining during runtime using the instrumentation api `java.lang.instrument`.

+Because the native URLConnection implementation does not allow binding to a socket address, the java SDK must be changed using this java instrumentation API.
+URLConnection, when performing an HTTP(S) request, calls `sun.net.www.http.HttpClient` which extends from `sun.net.NetworkClient` to open the Socket.
+By injecting code into the `doConnect()` method, you access the socket itself and bind it to the specific local address.

+This injection was performed using [ASM](http://asm.ow2.org/) to modify the `doConnect()` method.
+This method was changed to call `NetworkAddresses` (in the default package) method `modifySocket(Socket)` which can be modified to perform any action on the socket required.

+Because `sun.net.NetworkClient` is loaded with the bootstrap class loader, `NetworkAddresses` must be added to the boot class path, which is easily done with instrumentation (`appendToBootstrapClassLoaderSearch(JarFile)`).

+To get java to load the instrumentation and allow the modification of `NetworkClient`, the jvm must be started with the `-javaagent:` option pointing to a jar file containing the java agent.
+The jar file must also have in its manifest `Premain-Class: CLASS_NAME` to indicate to the JVM which class should be used as the java agent.